All Collections

 • Member Roles

-• Subject Permissions
+• Content Permissions

-For example, you could put all members of your finance team into a group called 'Finance' and then manage access to certain subjects for all members of your finance team, rather than having to set access for each individual member.
+For example, you could put all members of your finance team into a group called 'Finance' and then manage access to certain subjects and documents for all members of your finance team, rather than having to set access for each individual member.

 You can find a full outline of how permissions work at the member, subject, and group levels by heading to this article in our help center.